vernemq/docker-vernemq/README.md

 `DOCKER_VERNE_USER_<USERNAME>='password'`

 where `<USERNAME>` is the username you want to use.
 This can be done as many times as necessary to create the users you want.
+The usernames will always be created in lowercase

 *STUPID CAVEAT* - You cannot have a `=` character in your password.
 Sorry, it's whack, feel free to open a pull request.